thejohnfreeman/cupcake.cmake/README.md

     The path, relative to the installation prefix ([`CMAKE_INSTALL_PREFIX`][33]),
-    in the style of [`GNUInstallDirs`][8], at which to install CMake Package Configuration Files and other project metadata files (e.g. `cpp_info.py` installed by
+    in the style of [`GNUInstallDirs`][8], at which to install CMake package configuration files and other project metadata files (e.g. `cpp_info.py` installed by
     [`cupcake_install_cpp_info()`](#cupcake_install_cpp_info)).
     In other words, the string `share`.